Wall Street Analyst Downgrade TherapeuticsMD Inc. [TXMD]. What else is Wall St. saying

 – ANNOVERA® TRx of 8,351, an increase of 62.7% over Q3 2020 -.

-The stocks have a year to date performance of -62.20 percent and weekly performance of -20.80 percent.
-The stock has been moved at -63.41 percent over the last six months.
-The stock has performed -39.70 percent around the most recent 30 days and changed -42.44 percent over the most recent 3-months.

-If compared to the average trading volume of 4.51M shares, TXMD reached to a volume of 8495585 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.53M shares, TXMD reached a trading volume of 14652803 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about TherapeuticsMD Inc. [TXMD]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TXMD shares is $4.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TXMD stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.